miztizm/farmore/README.md

 ---

-_"The cloud is just someone else's computer.
-Your backups?
-Those should be yours."_ — schema.cx
+_"Control is an illusion.
+But backups?
+Those are real."_ — schema.cx

 **Made with 🥔 by miztizm**